Kiaryy/DotFiles/README.md

 # Shell

-Im using zsh with powerlevel10k
+Im using Fish with tide

 # Clipping Software